 - Shame: they often grow up feeling embarrassed and ashamed of their family dynamics.
 This shame can persist long into adulthood.

-- Low self-esteem: children need a sense of unconditional love and acceptance from their caregivers.
-If this need is not met, they may struggle with self-worth and self-esteem.
+- Low self-esteem: children need unconditional love and acceptance from their caregivers.
+They may struggle with self-worth and self-esteem if this need is unmet.

 - Poor impulse control: people with BPD often struggle with poor impulse control, and children may learn these habits from their parents.
 They might experience related problems with substances, food, gambling, or money management in their adult lives.

-- Identity confusion: BPD parents often have shifting perceptions towards their children which confuses them how they “should” behave.
-Consequently, as adults, they’ll struggle finding their true identity outside of their parents’ views.4
+- Identity confusion: BPD parents often have shifting perceptions towards their children which confuses them with how they “should” behave.
+Consequently, as adults, they’ll struggle to find their true identity outside of their parents’ views.4

 Effects In Early Childhood